 Homemade Orange Olive Oil Soap: The Recipe

 - Same as in the first step of the first DIY soap recipe, grate the bar soap into small shavings.
-Add around half a glass of warm water to the bowl and mix the soap shavings together by hand.
-The clump of soap shavings shouldn’t be too firm or watery.
+Add around half a glass of warm water to the bowl and mix the shavings together by hand.
+The resulting clump shouldn’t be too firm or watery.

 - Add the olive oil and 10 to 15 drops of your favorite essential oil to lend your homemade soap its own unique aroma.
 If you want, add soap dye.